nvenugo2/Car-Rental-Web-Application/README.md

     c) make super admin
 8) View super admins

-When a car is booked or reserved, the car can't be deleted so a flash notice will appear When a user has booked or reserved a car, the user can't be deleted so a flash notice will appear
+# When a car is booked or reserved, the car can't be deleted so a flash notice will appear
+# When a user has booked or reserved a car, the user can't be deleted so a flash notice will appear

 When a car is booked or reserved under a user, the user cannot be deleted.
 A flash notice will display, that informs that only after user has returned the car, then the user can be deleted.

-When a car is deleted without return the entire data of the car in the reservation table is deleted.
-When user when car gets deleted, the entire data of checkout history of user of that car from the table.
-When a car is deleted, the entire data of for that car in checkout history table of user is deleted.
+#when a car is deleted, the entire data of the car is deleted, ie. reservations history

-When user is deleted the entire data of that user is also deleted.
+# When user is deleted the entire data of that user is also deleted, ie reservation history.
 Admin can delete the user with pending reservations as all the data of user in the reservation table is erased once user is deleted.
 Points to be noted:
-1. Admin can view and approve the suggestion from customer and add this car to the application system.
+# 1. Admin can view and approve the suggestion from customer and add this car to the
+application system.
+# 2. Mailer has been implemented